US expels Russian diplomats and issues sanctions over SolarWinds hacking attack | DW | 15.04.2021

 The sanctions represent the first retaliatory action announced against the Kremlin for last year's hacking attack, which has been called the "SolarWinds" breach.

+A further 32 individuals and entities are accused of attempting to interfere in last year's presidential election, including by spreading disinformation.

+The White House said that the 10 diplomats being expelled include representatives of the Russian intelligence services.

-Joe Biden's administration had previously warned it would hold the Kremlin accountable for interference in last year's presidential election and the hacking of several federal agencies.
+Joe Biden's administration had previously said it would act to hold the Kremlin accountable for interference in last year's presidential election and the hacking of several federal agencies.

+In the attack, Russian hackers are suspected of having infected software with malicious codes that gave them access to US government agency networks.

+It is thought that they infiltrated at least nine agencies in an intelligence-gathering project to mine government secrets.